Top 5 RV Mattress Reviews & Ratings for 2019

 A futon mattress would convert from a sofa to a bed, which is great to save space.
 It's also multifunctional, so you have both a couch for lounging or a bed for sleeping without taking up too much area.

 But it can be quite tricky transforming the sofa into a bed or vice versa.
 Furthermore, some sofa beds are bulky, bearing too much weight for the RV.

 What I like about air mattresses is that they are lightweight and can be easily stored.
-Plus, you also can adjust its firmness levels yet the way you want it, making it great for all types of sleepers.
+Plus, you also can adjust its firmness scales yet the way you want it, making it great for all types of sleepers.